 Making targeted, data-driven housing investments

-Built for Zero communities use real-time data to secure the housing resources they need and target them for the greatest possible reductions in homelessness.
-Often, housing investments are disconnected from the systems responsible for supporting people experiencing homelessness, or they focus on maintaining legacy efforts that do not help a community reduce homelessness.
+Built for Zero communities use real-time data to secure the housing resources they need and direct them toward the greatest possible reductions in homelessness.
+Often, housing investments are disconnected from the systems responsible for supporting people experiencing homelessness, or they sustain legacy approaches that do not help a community drive down overall numbers.

-With the real-time understanding of changing dynamics of homelessness within a city or county, partners can work together to make strategic investments that will contribute to population-level results, like community infrastructure and affordable housing.
+With a real-time understanding of how homelessness is changing within a city or county, partners can work together to make strategic investments that contribute to population-level results, including community infrastructure and affordable housing supply.

 FROM